pipedrive/example-apps/apps/remix-cars-service/README.md

 Open [project](https://stackblitz.com/edit/remix-cars-service) in StackBlitz.

 Use generated URL in Marketplace Manager as iframe URL for custom surfaces, i.e.
-- set `https://remix-cars-service--3000.local.webcontainer.io/list` as Iframe URL for Custom Surface Panel.
+- set `https://remix-cars-service--3000.local.webcontainer.io/list` as Iframe URL for Custom Surface Panel
 - set `https://remix-cars-service--3000.local.webcontainer.io/details` as Iframe URL for Custom Surface Modal.
+The name of surface should be set as **Details**, otherwise it won't be opened from Custom Surface Panel with SDK command
 - set `https://remix-cars-service--3000.local.webcontainer.io/settings` as Iframe URL for Settings page

 ### Known issues